woahbase/website/docs/images/alpine-postgresql.md

 * Data stored at `/var/lib/postgresql/data`.

-* Initialization and bootstrapping tasks are **only** run if the default `PG_VERSION` file does not exist insidata datadir, i.e. on the **first run**.
+* Initialization and bootstrapping tasks are **only** run if the default `PG_VERSION` file does not exist inside datadir, i.e. on the **first run**.
 Once the database is initialized, the relevant environment vars have no effect.